-After official verification from the School of Graduate Studies, and after completion of the conferral process, the Registrar's Office includes an official notation on all academic transcripts of graduated students that the degree has been awarded.
+After official verification from the School of Graduate Studies, and after completion of the conferral process, Student Enrolment and Registrar Services includes an official notation on all academic transcripts of graduated students that the degree has been awarded.
 This notation includes the major(s), concentration, and specialization designation, and any Co-operative Education designations.